tekdemo/tekdemo.github.io/README.md

 https://help.github.com/articles/using-jekyll-with-pages#installing-jekyll

 License
-The following directories and their contents are Copyright Dan Sheadel.
-You may not reuse anything therein without my permission:
+The following directories and their contents are copyrighted to myself.
+Those should not be used without permission.

 _posts/
 images/

-All other directories and files are MIT Licensed.
+All other directories and files are MIT Licensed, because open source is spectactular.